 Ruth feels she has personally benefited from the partnership and notes: “Every time I’m involved in a European partnership, I learn so much.
 You have the opportunity to work with people from different cultures, learning different approaches and finding out about how things work all over the world.

 “We are a local organisation and the work we do is great, but what Erasmus+ helps us do is think beyond and not get stuck in a local bubble.
 On a practical level, Erasmus+ helps us connect more widely across Merseyside as well as across Europe.”

 This inspiration extends to the participants of Champions of Change, as Claire Morgans from local social enterprise YKids said: “It was great.
 I’ve never had the opportunity to work with so many people from different countries, to share perspectives on social innovation and to make such great connections.”

-The beta (test) version of the Tomorrow’s Land MOOC (Massive Open Online Course) is now up and running.
+The beta (test) version of the Tomorrow’s Land MOOC (Massive Open Online Course) was up and running.
 Our aim is to offer a learning approach which combines theory, inspiration, practice, self-reflection and discussion, and is designed as a journey to the future.

 The Map of Tomorrow’s Land introduces key insights which are intended as examples of the constituted areas of Tomorrow’s Land, and thus to guide current and future social innovators in navigating its landscape to effectively collaborate with others and create a more inclusive and innovative society.